myeportal/LocalTown/README.md

 •	-greatest direct marketing platform on the planet!

-ICO COIN PACKAGES:
-(estimated price is earmarked at .01 btc per LFO coin)
+ICO COIN PACKAGES: (estimated revenue generation for further development is .01 per coin)
-#1: Level A: 5000 coins = 50 bitcoins
+#1: Level A: 5000
 #2: Level B: 2,500-4,999
 #3: Level C: 1-2,499
-Below 1 LFO coins will be given away to customers as incentives to use our proprietary marketing system.

 Purchasing will be available on July 4th, 2015 (softlaunch)

 This white paper will demonstrate several case studies, and utilize existing crypto terminologies in its explanations.
 We have taken into considering our real world business experience and marketing experience to show how a coin benefits both the consumer and producer.

+On behalf of LFO COIN, we thank you all for your continued support and dedication to the LFO project and our platform.
+We’re excited to see what LFO brings to the table, as blockchain technology is gaining traction with mainstream businesses and LFO COINS is at the forefront of this revolution.